A guide to arranging a DIY funeral

 If you decide to have one, we have a full guide to wakes.
 You’ll need to find and book a venue near the burial ground or crematorium, with the facilities and space to accommodate the funeral party.
 This could be held at home, a church hall, an outdoor gathering at a natural burial ground, or even at a nearby pub or inn.
 Letting people know about the DIY funeral

 Once the time and date of the funeral or celebration of life has been decided – let people know.

 Funeral directors traditionally post an online obituary with details or a newspaper notice.
 But many people also let others know about a funeral via social media.
 If you’re doing it this way, you may want to ask a friend or relative to coordinate this for you.

 Can you get help with funeral costs for a DIY funeral?

-If you are responsible for making funeral arrangements for your loved one, you will have to cover the costs, unless they planned for their own DIY funeral by taking out a funeral plan, or pre-paid funeral with a local funeral director.
+If you are responsible for making funeral arrangements for your loved one, you will have to cover the full amount, although you may be eligible for help with funeral costs, unless they planned for their own DIY funeral by taking out a funeral plan, or pre-paid funeral with a local funeral director.

 Funeral plans generally exclude the cremation fee or cost of burial, so this is another cost to consider.

 If someone planned their own funeral, they may also have left details of what they wanted– and costs to cover this in their will.
 If they didn’t have a plan, but left a will – the funeral costs may be recovered from their estate.